-- Small, doll-size, wide-toothed comb – other ranges such as Bratz have these
+- Small, doll-size, wide-toothed comb (other toy ranges such as Bratz may have these available)

-- Torn pieces of cloth about two inches wide and eight inches long – you only need these if Barbie's legs are bowed, bent or crooked.
+- Torn pieces of cloth about two inches wide and eight inches long (only necessary if the Barbie's legs are bowed, bent or crooked)

 - Liquitex acrylic paints

-Before you start make sure to wash your hands thoroughly to get rid of any oil residues.
-We all have natural oils in our skin and these can damage vintage fibres, hastening their end.
+Before you start, make sure to wash your hands thoroughly to get rid of any oil residue.
+We all have natural oils in our skin, and these can damage vintage fibres, hastening their end.
 Dry your hands carefully.

 Don't Put Barbie in the Bath!

 Use a little rubbing alcohol to remove the rest of the dirt.
 This should also take care of any pen marks (why do dolls collect pen marks?).
-Use the cotton buds and toothpicks for hard-to-reach spots, such as limb joints.
+Use the cotton buds and toothpicks for hard-to-reach spots like limb joints.
 Watch out for her face—rubbing alcohol may remove some of her make-up and/or facial features.

-'Green ear' is a discoloration of the doll's ear due to a chemical reaction with the metal in her earrings and the material that Barbie is made from.
-If your Barbie is an older one then you can get some great instructions at How to Clean Stuff.
+"Green ear" is a discoloration of a doll's ear due to a chemical reaction between the metal in her earrings and the material that she is made from.
+If your Barbie is an older one, you can get some great instructions at How to Clean Stuff.

 Wash Barbie's hair with a little shampoo, repeat as necessary.
 Apply the conditioner and gently comb her hair to remove tangles.
-Rinse well under gently running, lukewarm water.
-Air dry, and style as you wish.
+Rinse well under gently-running lukewarm water.
+Air dry then style as you wish.

 Restoring Barbie to Perfection